-3.7 Investment properties
+3.7 Investment property

-Investment properties are properties owned by the Group that are held to earn rentals, rather than for use in the production or supply of goods or services, or for administrative purposes, or in the ordinary course of business.
-Investment properties comprise completed investment properties and properties that are being constructed or developed for future use as investment properties.
+Investment property is property owned by the Group that is held to earn rentals, rather than for use in the production or supply of goods or services, or for administrative purposes, or in the ordinary course of business.

-Investment properties are initially measured at cost, including transaction costs.
+Investment property is initially measured at cost, including transaction costs.

-Subsequent to initial recognition, investment properties are measured at fair value.
-Gains or losses arising from changes in the fair values of investment properties are included in profit or loss in the year in which they arise.
+Subsequent to initial recognition, investment property is measured at fair value.
+Gains or losses arising from changes in the fair values of investment property are included in profit or loss in the year in which they arise.

-Investment properties are derecognised when either they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
+Investment property is de-recognised when either they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
 Any gains or losses on the retirement or disposal of an investment property are recognised in profit or loss in the year of retirement or disposal.

-Impairment of non-financial assets 3.8
+3.8 Impairment of non-financial assets